 The County has a strong water and sewer policy and program structure.
-The comprehensive interagency water and sewer planning process summarized above and detailed in the Water and Sewer Plan is designed to ensure that water supply is adequate for existing and future growth.
+The comprehensive interagency water and sewer planning process discussed in this Plan and detailed in the Water and Sewer Plan is designed to ensure that water supply is adequate for existing and future growth.
 WSSC periodically assesses water supply and demand projections based on planned growth to ensure this adequacy.